RescuedBuffalo/CSCA-5028-Capstone/README.md

 1. **Deploy to Heroku**:
     - Ensure the `Procfile` is configured correctly for the app.
+    - Setup your app in heroku.
+    - Configure git to push to heroku remote.
     - Push the app to Heroku:
       ```bash
       git push heroku main